 Local Advice: The Sandy Russian River Beach

-Dubrava Beach is a good example, this is the only sandy beach on the river and the full reach of sand is only accessible during the fall.
+Dubrava Beach (Highway 116 @ Old Monte Rio Road, Parking lot on the south side of 116) is a good example, this is the only sandy beach on the river and the full reach of sand is only accessible during the fall.
 The water speeds are generally pretty mild but be sure the plan on drifting downstream.
 After the first major rain storm the water speed will pick up to unsafe levels but by then it is usually too cold for the beach anyway.

 Bonus: Steelhead Trout at the Lucky Bend